-The project Welcome Notes Europe aims to strengthen the social inclusion of unaccompanied asylum-seeking children and minor refugees located in the different refugees’ camps in Europe (Italy, Germany, North-West Balkans and Greece) throughout the unique power of music.
+The project Welcome Notes Europe aims to strengthen the social inclusion of unaccompanied asylum-seeking children and minor refugees located in the different refugees’ camps in Europe (Germany, Greece, Italy and North-West Balkans and) throughout the unique power of music.

 Specifically, the Welcome Notes Europe intends to: